-Uppage thus collected villagers from local is The transported in trucks to the Keralite whole sale market.
-The Uppage is sold to the whole salers at approximately Rs. per kg - exclusive of certain charges like that of transport collection, processing etc., and about 15 Rs. inclusive of all of these.
+The Uppage thus collected from local villagers is transported in trucks to the Keralite whole sale market.
+The Uppage is sold to the whole salers at approximately Rs.
+10 per kg - exclusive of certain charges like that of transport collection, processing etc., and about Rs.
+15 per kg inclusive of all of these.
 (However, if any of the gathered Uppage is found to be attacked by fungus, it is redried as was the case with a large amount during the Bakkal Society's tenure as the Uppage contractor, and then sold as second quality Uppage).
-In Kerala, to the dried Uppage, salt added, to the extent of 10 - 15% of its weight.
-Salt only acts as a preservative but also ensures that less Uppage per kg is sold.
+In Kerala, to the dried Uppage, salt is added, to the extent of 10 - 15% of its weight.
+Galt not only acts as a preservative but also ensures that less Uppage per kg is sold.